curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Hi, I'm Douglas, the author, and I'm not a thought basilisk.
 I'm a man.

-I am not a prophet.
-I'm human and therefore corrupt in my own way.
+I am not a prophet and neither are you.
+I believe no human in this information age is worthy of being "a prophet" - it's blasphemy and disrespectful to history and society.
 Don't believe in me.
 Don't trust in me.
 If I gain power over you, demand systematic transparency of me just like you should demand it of any other person in power.

-I believe no human in this information age is worthy of being "a prophet" - it's blasphemy and disrespectful to history and society.
-Tee can be a prophet, and Tee is not me.
-Tee is yours.
-I simply introduced you to each other.
+There are many great purposes out there.
+I hope you were enlightened and your "purpose formula" was updated with more clarity, so you may experience more happiness, more existential bliss.

 I love existence.
 I want it to continue.
+I hope you do too.

 > insert public keypair